Main Content start here

 Regional Insights

-Dubai is undeniably the dominant region in the UAE retail market.
+Dubai was the dominated region in the UAE retail market with market share in 2024.
 It stands out as a global shopping and tourism hub, attracting millions of visitors from around the world.
 The city boasts an impressive array of world-class shopping malls, such as the Dubai Mall, Mall of the Emirates, and the Gold Souk, housing a diverse range of international and luxury brands.
 These shopping destinations are not only iconic but also set the standard for retail experiences in the region.

 Dubai's strategic location as a major transportation and logistics hub further enhances its prominence in the retail sector, making it an ideal place for international retailers to establish their presence in the Middle East.
 Its diverse and multicultural population, along with a strong expatriate community, fuels retail demand and consumer diversity.
 With a forward-thinking government encouraging economic diversification and innovation, Dubai continues to be the dominant force driving the growth and evolution of the UAE retail market.